 When someone dies as a result of the recklessness or carelessness of another, a wrongful death lawsuit may be in order.
 A wrongful death lawsuit is filed in civil court by the heirs of an individual who died and seeks compensation for the loss.

 Talking with an attorney may be the last thing on your mind after the unexpected loss of a loved one.
 It is in your best interest to have a compassionate lawyer review the situation and discuss your legal options.
 Your family should not have to endure financial hardship due to the loss of a loved one.
-The Virginia wrongful death lawyers at Kendall Law Firm have handled numerous wrongful death cases for families struggling after the loss of a loved one.
-Our attorneys understand the emotional toll these tragedies take on families, and we want to help.
+The Virginia Kendall Personal Injury Lawyers have handled numerous wrongful death cases for families struggling after the loss of a loved one.
+Our legal team understands the emotional toll these tragedies take on families, and we want to help.

 A wrongful death lawsuit is brought against a defendant who has caused a person’s death, either through negligence or an intentional act.
 Wrongful death claims allow certain family members of the deceased person to file a lawsuit against the party or parties liable for the death.